 “Over the next 5 years, the Tennessee Health Care Innovation Initiative will shift a majority of health care spending, both public and private away from fee for service to three outcomes based payment strategies…With these efforts, it's our hope that Tennessee will be at the forefront of a national trend that is expected to gain momentum in the coming years.”

 -Governor Haslam's address to the National Governors Association, July 2014

-The Strategic Planning and Innovation Group is working to change the way that health care is paid for in Tennessee, to move from paying for volume to paying for value.
-Our mission is to reward health care providers for the outcomes we want:
+Governor Haslam launched Tennessee's Health Care Innovation Initiative in February 2013 to change the way that health care is paid for in Tennessee.
+We want to move from paying for volume to paying for value.
+Our mission is to reward health care providers for the outcomes we want including,

 Contact us at firstname.lastname@example.org for more information.

 The Tennessee Health Care Innovation Initiative has three strategies –primary care transformation, episodes of care, and long-term services and supports.

 In December 2014, Tennessee was awarded a $65 million State Innovation Models (SIM) grant from the Centers for Medicare and Medicaid Services.
 This grant award will further support the goal of the initiative: to make health care in Tennessee a value-based system focused on efficiency, quality of care, and the patient experience.
 To read the state's grant application click here.
 For a short presentation on the initiative click here.

 Tennessee's Primary Care Transformation will assist primary care providers in promoting better quality care, improve population health, and will reduce the cost of care through total cost of care accountability with reporting and financial incentives.